Discover Britain’s Biggest Battery

 Storage Hydro Electric

-Storage hydro electric is sometimes also known as ‘impounded power’.
-In this case, a natural loch or man-made reservoir formed by draining a river collects water draining from the surrounding area, which can be hundreds or even thousands of square kilometres ins size.
-What is created is a store of water situated at a higher altitude than the power station it supplies.
+Storage hydro electric (sometimes also known as ‘impounded power’) is a natural loch or man-made reservoir formed by draining a river which collects water draining from the surrounding area, which can be hundreds or even thousands of square kilometres in size.
+This creates a store of water situated at a higher altitude than the power station it supplies.
 The difference in height between the power station and the reservoir is called the ‘head’.
 The higher the head, the more energy there is in the water to drive the turbines and the more electricity it can produce.
 This is the same principle as the ‘header’ tanks in the lofts of houses that provide the water pressure for the hot water taps.

-This type of scheme gives the operator of the power station much more control over when, and how much, electricity is generated in response to customers’ needs.
-Even so, the amount of water the operator is allowed to extract from the reservoir is controlled, in order to prevent the water level falling so low that environment and wildlife are adversely affected.
+These schemes give power station operators much more control over when, and how much, electricity is generated in response to customers’ needs.
+Even so, the amount of water operators are allowed to extract from the reservoir is controlled, in order to prevent the water level falling so low that environment and wildlife are adversely affected.

 Pumped Storage Hydro